Easy Amish Cinnamon Bread (Without a Starter)

 It’s similar to the famous cinnamon bread served by Bob Evans restaurants, too, if you’re familiar with that classic sweet treat.

-This Amish cinnamon loaf is as simple as mixing a few ingredients from your pantry, layering with cinnamon sugar in a loaf pan, and baking until you have a steaming loaf of snickerdoodle bread about an hour later.
+Making this Amish cinnamon loaf is as simple as mixing a few ingredients from your pantry, layering with cinnamon sugar in a loaf pan, and baking until you have a steaming loaf of snickerdoodle bread about an hour later.

-How to Make Amish Cinnamon Bread.
+How to Make Amish Cinnamon Bread

 It’s really easy to make this Amish friendship bread without starter.